mmckegg/realtime-templates/README.md

 ### Attribute: `t:content`

-This attribute excepts no value and is used on **master views** to denote where to insert the actual view content.
+This attribute accepts no value and is used on **master views** to denote where to insert the actual view content.

 Say we have this master layout: